-NAPLAN is a national literacy and numeracy assessment that students in Years 3, 5, 7 and 9 sit each year.
+The National Assessment Program - Literacy and Numeracy (NAPLAN) is a literacy and numeracy assessment that students in Years 3, 5, 7 and 9 sit each year.
 It is the only national assessment all Australian students have the opportunity to undertake.

-As students progress through their school years, it's important to check how well they are learning the essential skills of reading, writing and numeracy.
+As students progress through their school years, it is important to check how well they are learning the essential skills of reading, writing and numeracy.

-NAPLAN assesses the literacy and numeracy skills that students are learning through the school curriculum and allows parents/carers to see how their child is progressing against national standards and over time.
+NAPLAN assesses the literacy and numeracy skills that students are learning through the school curriculum and allows parents/carers to see how their child is progressing against national proficiency standards.

 NAPLAN is just one aspect of a school's assessment and reporting process.
-It doesn't replace ongoing assessments made by teachers about student performance, but it can provide teachers with additional information about students' educational progress.
+It does not replace ongoing assessments made by teachers about student performance, but it can provide teachers with additional information about students' educational progress.